johnk005297/mypy/README.md

-# Tiny scripts from work
+# Some usefull scripts from work